zmn-hamid/Godot-WDebugger/README.md

 This also makes the usage of the debugging functions way easier, making this plugin a really good choice.

+If you liked the addon, please give it a star.
+Thanks

 ## Installation

 This plugin will be available in the asset store, but to install it manually you can download project and copy the [addons folder](addons) folder to your project.